11 Counties, 1 Region

 Our Roots

 Generations ago, we planted ourselves here: farmers and manufacturers, life science experts and dreamers.
 The Indiana Uplands endures as a land of opportunity, from early color televisions to leading-edge advances in pharmaceuticals.
-Encounter our history at NSA Crane, the world's third-largest naval installation, or at Cook Medical, the largest privately held medical device manufacturer in the country.
+Encounter our history at NWS Crane, the world's third-largest naval installation, or at Cook Medical, the largest privately held medical device manufacturer in the country.
 See our progress through enterprising companies like Jasper Engines & Transmissions and Kimball Electronics, and global multinational corporations from General Motors to Boston Scientific and SAIC.

 Our Today